aimlcommunitybd/public-docs/legal/code-of-conduct.md

 ---

-By engaging with **AIML Professional Community Bangladesh**, you acknowledge that you have read, understood, and agreed to both this **Code of Conduct** and the **Terms & Conditions** outlined above.
+By engaging with **AI/ML Professional Community Bangladesh**, you acknowledge that you have read, understood, and agreed to both this **Code of Conduct** and the **Terms & Conditions** outlined above.
 Violations may result in warnings, restrictions, or removal at moderator discretion.
 Reports of violations can be made by emailing: [coc-aimlcommunitybd@googlegroups.com](mailto:coc-aimlcommunitybd@googlegroups.com).

 Thank you for helping us maintain a respectful, inclusive, and innovative community where everyone can thrive! 🤝